 Tent/RV Campground: The campground is open all year on a first-come, first-served basis.
 Campground roads are not plowed in winter; snow may make access difficult.
-Water and flush toilets are provided from mid-May to mid-September; the rest of the year water and restrooms are available 1⁄2 mile away at park headquarters.
+Water and flush toilets are provided from April to November; the rest of the year water and restrooms are available 1⁄2 mile away at park headquarters.
 RVs up to 35 feet long are permitted.
-The campground has a few handicapped-accessible sites near restrooms.
+The campground has a few wheelchair-accessible sites and restrooms.

 Group Campground: The campground is open all year on a first-come, first-served basis.
 Campground roads are not plowed in winter; snow may make access difficult.
-Water and flush toilets are provided from mid-May to mid-September; the rest of the year water and restrooms are available 1⁄2 mile away at park headquarters.
+Water and flush toilets are provided from April to November; the rest of the year water and restrooms are available 1⁄2 mile away at park headquarters.
 Groups must include at least 7 persons.
-RVs up to

-35 feet long are permitted.
+RVs up to 35 feet long are permitted.